raihanCarder/calculator/README.md

 # Calculator
-Calculator inspired by the Iphone Calculator made with Js, HTML/CSS
+Basic Calculator inspired by the Iphone Calculator.

 Includes Addition, Subtraction, Multiplication, divison, and many other features!